 - S-corporation Returns (IRS Form 1120-S): March 15, or September 15, with an extension.

 - C-corporation Income Tax Returns (IRS Form 1120): April 15, or October 15, with an extension.

-If your startup is a C-corp, S-corp, or Partnership that operates on a fiscal year, not a calendar year, returns are due on the 15th day of the fourth month following the end of the fiscal year.
+If your startup is a C-corp, S-corp, or Partnership that operates on a fiscal year, not a calendar year, returns are due on the 15th day of the fourth month (C-corp) or third month (S-corp, Partnership) following the end of the fiscal year.